SODALITE-EU/exercises/README.md

 ## Deployment using SODALITE IDE

 To deploy with SODALITE IDE, firstly configure the IDE backends as specified in the exercise material.
 Then, set VM name and OpenStack (OS) credentials in the `aadm.inputs.yaml` inputs file, and deploy AADM.
-Details on how to do it are available here.
+Details on how to do it are available in the `SODALITE Experiments User Manual.pdf`.

 ## Deployment using xOpera CLI